preesm/preesm/releng/README.md

 The script **releng/fix_header_copyright_and_authors.sh** is in charge of calling the Maven plugin with proper arguments and to replace the tokens automatically.

+The features license information are not covered by the above script (only the XML comment is covered).
+It has to be manually edited.
+This is done in the feature.xml content directly under the `<license>` tags.
+Note that the content of the license must be surrounded with `<![CDATA[ ... ]]>` in order to avoid having the special characters escaped during the generation of the source feature.
+This has to be added manualy in the XML content (the feature editor of Eclipse does not support it).

 ### Javadoc

 The Javadoc is generated only when the releng profile is enabled.
 It is generated during the phase **process-sources** using the [maven-javadoc-plugin](https://maven.apache.org/plugins/maven-javadoc-plugin/).
 In order to facilitate browsing the Javadoc of several plugins, the submodule **complete.site** also enables the aggregation of the Javadoc of the plugins during the **package** phase.